n0stack/n0stack/n0core/README.md

 # n0core

-## Motivation

-- The example for implementation of n0stack API
+The example for implementation of n0stack API.
-- 本リポジトリは他のコンポーネントを開発するための雛形である

-## Principle

-- n0coreが死んでも、壊れてもサービス(データプレーン)に影響がないようにする
-- 構成ファイルのバックアップがある限り、すでにあるデータプレーンに適合してリストアできるようにする

 ## Environment

 - Ubuntu 18.04 LTS (Bionic Beaver)
-- Golang 1.10
+- Golang 1.11

 ## How to deploy